-squeeze — Remove singleton (size-one) dimensions while preserving MATLAB vector semantics.
+squeeze — Remove singleton dimensions while preserving MATLAB-compatible vector orientation semantics.

 How squeeze works